German Studies

 Academic Department Introduction

-German studies concerns the languages and cultures of Germany, Austria, and German-speaking Switzerland.
+German studies focuses on the languages and cultures of Germany, Austria, and German-speaking Switzerland.
 Our language courses emphasize quick acquisition of communication skills.
-Many upper-level courses are conducted entirely in German.
+Most upper-level courses, which give students an in-depth understanding of key time periods, literary and cinematic movements, and social and cultural development in German-speaking countries, are conducted entirely in German.

 Learning goals